keremergur/elevator/notepad.md

 - Thinking about multithreading before even implementing a move or call method
 - Classes concern themselves with what they can do
     - move() does not decide if EV will stop
+- EV cannot be moved anew each time, it should be continuous

 ## Extension